giovanniboscu/continuous-section-field/README.md

 Unlike traditional structural tools limited to predefined geometric templates, this library treats the cross-section as a **fully generic topological entity**.

 * **Algebraic Polygon Logic:** Sections are defined as a collection of vertices in a 2D plane.
 By utilizing **weighted vertex logic**, the engine can compute properties for any shape, from standard circular towers to complex, custom-engineered architectural profiles.
-* **High-Fidelity Curvature:** While the model uses discrete segments, it supports an arbitrary number of sides.
+* ** Curvature:** While the model uses discrete segments, it supports an arbitrary number of sides.
 You can approximate curved surfaces (like the NREL tower) by increasing the vertex count, effectively reducing the segment length to reach any desired level of precision.
 * **No Predefined Templates:** You are not restricted to "Circle" or "Rectangle" classes.
 If a geometry can be described by coordinates, the library can compute its structural mechanics ($A, I, J, Q$).
 * **Topological Freedom:** The algebraic approach allows for seamless modeling of:
     * **Hollow Sections:** (e.g., the NREL tapered shell).